School Visits

 We therefore prioritise our support for schools in areas of high deprivation, with a high proportion of students in receipt of pupil premium, and in areas of low social mobility.
 Due to the high number of requests for school visits to campus, we will review each request on a case-by-case basis, with priority being given to those schools in underserved communities.

-We are therefore unable to offer onsite visits for independent school, non-UK schools, and universities this academic year.
-These groups are however invited to take part in our online programmes, such as our Genomics Lite programme for upper secondary students.
+We are therefore unable to offer onsite visits for independent school, non-UK schools including international visit programmes, and universities.
+These groups are however invited to take part in our online programmes, advertised via Eventbrite.

 Any decisions on visits by groups outside of the eligibility criteria will be made at the discretion of the team and will be dependent on our capacity.